 - In the BioShock Infinite DLC game "Burial At Sea: Part 1", Booker DeWitt uses this ability to light up Elizabeth's cigarette.

 - Axel does this occasionally in Kingdom Hearts sometimes independently and sometimes as a part of summoning his weapon.
 Most notably when he does this to poor Vexen, who more or less explodes on contact (being an ice-user).
 "You're off the hook."note *snap*

 - Mario and Luigi in Mario & Luigi: Superstar Saga.

-- Professor Galvez in Metal Gear Solid Peace Walker has a mechanical hand with a lighter in it.
+- Professor Galvez in Metal Gear Solid: Peace Walker has a mechanical hand with a lighter in the thumb.
 Much later, he loses it, and Big Boss is seen using the hand as a cigar lighter since his regular lighter doesn't work.